acloudfan/HLFGO-Token/README.md

 Shows the use of InvokeFunction

 {v7}
-Solution to the exercise.
+#Not needed-Solution to the exercise.
 Create a new function - call it AddState
+Solution for v7 - management of multiple tokens

 {v8}
 Multiple tokens - functions will apply to the token - so pass an additional parameter